Prevent Burst Pipes in Pittsburgh

 1. Check for leaks.

 Even the smallest leak can turn into a torrential flood if not caught early enough.
 The resulting damage can cost a pretty penny, therefore it is important to check all pipe lines, especially those areas that lack insulation.
-Getting in contact with a Pittsburgh plumber can also be useful as they can help point out trouble areas and can give you tips on how to maintain your system.
+Getting in contact with a Pittsburgh plumber can also be useful as they can help point out burst pipe trouble areas and can give you tips on how to maintain your system.

 2. Drain and insulate.